MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 Once we are inside the db machine we navigate into `mongod.conf` using `cd /etc` -> `sudo nano mongodb.conf`

-What we will have to change is as follows to open this for everyone:
+What we will have to change is as follows to be accessible for everyone:

+**NOTE**: this is not a best practice for production environment!

 ```
 bind IP- 0.0.0.0